devmedeiros/Alura-Challenge-BI-2/Alura Food/README.md

+# Dashboard Alura Food

-**Alura Foods** asked the participants to calculate the following measures:
+**Alura Food** asked the participants to calculate the following measures:

  - Filter by city, restaurant and if it has a reservation
  - Total restaurants in India